-Practical Life Exercises include many familiar objects – buttons, brushes, dishes, pitchers, water and many other things that the child recongnizes from his home experiences.
+Life Exercises include many familiar objects – buttons, brushes, dishes, pitchers, water and many other things that the child recognizes from his home experiences.
 Although the Practical Life Exercises may seem simple and commonplace, they are actually a very important part of the Montessori program.
 Each of the tasks helps a child to perfect his coordination so that he will be able to work later with the more intricate academic materials.

 Practical Life Activities fall into three categories:

-manipulative skills: a child begins pouring, carrying containers/books and sorting
+- Manipulative Skills: a child begins pouring, carrying containers/books and sorting

-self-development skills: a child learns social graces, courtesy and personal care
+- Self-Development Skills: a child learns social graces, courtesy and personal care

-caring for the environment: children learn to care for the environment by sweeping, washing, dusting and polishing.
+- Caring for the Environment: children learn to care for the environment by sweeping, washing, dusting and polishing.